ChaddFrasier/PIPS/README.md

 The bottom right box is the editing box where you can type your caption and paste data tags to use ISIS data directly from the cube header.
 The tags that you use will be bolded to help you see what the server is seeing.
 The bottom left box is where the tags from the usable ISIS data will be displayed with there value.
 Copy and paste the tags into your editing box to switch the keys with the data values.
-The 'Show All Tags' button will show every peice of data that could be extracted from the cube, so if you are looking for something specific try filtering through all the tags instead of only viewing the configured "Important Tags".
+The *Show All Tags* button will show every peice of data that could be extracted from the cube, so if you are looking for something specific try filtering through all the tags instead of only viewing the configured "Important Tags".
 Search for key words in the data by typeing in the search box to the left.
 You can add custom tags by using the green plus